 Eel is also a ray-finned fish with around 800 species.
 The popular freshwater eels are European eels (prominent in European and American dishes) and Japanese eels (which are also well-loved in other Asian cuisines like Korea, China, and more).

 You can enjoy them as cooked dishes or in smoked form.
-But keep in mind that eel’s blood is poisonous.
-And never consume raw eel for your safety.
+But keep in mind that eel’s blood is poisonous, so never consume raw eel for your safety.

 Shellfish can be saltwater or freshwater species that either come in a shell or without it.
 They are also a remarkable food source for humans.
-But they are one of the most common allergens, so ensure you are not allergic to any of them before consuming them.
+But shellfish is also one of the most common allergens, so ensure you are not allergic to any of them before consuming them.

 Here are 2 big groups in the shellfish category, which are Mollusca and Crustaceans, with some famous examples.